Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 If Guillory somehow survived this experience, there would be little useful to tell the police.
 But he wouldn’t, he knew.
 That realization gave him a strange sort of calm.
 Nothing he could do.

 Once stripped, the assassin pulled out a suitcase from the cart’s lower shelf and quietly bundled the old clothing up in another plastic sheet, then stowed it in the suitcase.
-Another suitcase came out, and then he quietly and efficiently did...something to the cart.
+Another suitcase came out, and then he quietly and efficiently did... something to the cart.
 The cart’s table folded down, its legs extended out…

 A lance of pain fired down Guillory’s left arm. *Heart attack in my sleep, then.* At least Arthur left him his dignity.
 Finding himself resigned to his fate, he watched on, fascinated.